cwendorf/EASI/E-ExtensionExamples/EXTENDED_BETWEEN_SUBJECTS_DATA_EXAMPLE.md

 ### Analyses of Pairwise Group Comparisons

-This section produces analyses that are equivalent to uncorrected t tests.
+This section produces analyses that are equivalent to unadjusted t tests.

 #### Confidence Intervals for the Pairwise Comparisons